This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 - Spanish Civil War Museum: Housed in a massive air-raid shelter this museum is a space for the memory of more recent military history of Cartagena, which was a strategic point and primary objective of the bombings during the civil war.

 - Museo Militar de Cartagena: Showcases the military history of the area, featuring intriguing exhibits of military equipment.
-In the museum building, which was constructed in the late-18th century, and in the courtyard you’ll find tanks, missiles, field telescopes, heavy-duty guns and all kinds of military equipment.
+In the museum building, constructed in the late 18th century, and in the courtyard you’ll find tanks, missiles, field telescopes, heavy-duty guns and all kinds of military equipment.

 Beaches